versioneye/maven-indexer/README.md

 fully work it is required that at least 1 RabbitMQ consumer is running which is processing the message from this project.
 The code for the consumers are located in the `versioneye/crawl_j` project.

+This command will fail if you run it with a Maven version higher than 3.0.5!

 ## License